Mailbag: More thoughts on Russell Wilson, and could Seahawks wear throwback uniforms in 2021?

 Russell Wilson is pretty much topics A-Y, if not A-Z, when it comes to the Seahawks these days.
 But as we open up the Seahawks Twitter mailbag, we did save room for some non-Mr. Unlimited questions.

-You’ll have to read to the bottom for that, though, as we first delve into more of what’s going on with number three.
+You’ll have to read to the bottom for that, though, as we first delve into more of what’s going on with No. 3.

 Q: Tweetsareduuumb asked: “Does Russell Wilson’s agent understand that the NFL has a salary cap?
 It is not like baseball where you can spend all you want.
 Is this a non-story if he has a football agent and not a baseball agent?’’

 A: I don’t think any of this is just that simple, that there’s just one thing at play here.
-As you note, Wilson’s agent, Mark Rodgers, had almost solely a baseball background before he began representing Wilson (though, as I noted in a 2015 profile on the Wilson-Rodgers relationship, Rodgers did represent former NFL running back Alonzo Highsmith, as well, during his NFL career from 1987-92.
+As you note, Wilson’s agent, Mark Rodgers, had almost solely a baseball background before he began representing Wilson (though, as I noted in a 2015 profile on the Wilson-Rodgers relationship, Rodgers did represent former NFL running back Alonzo Highsmith, as well, during his NFL career from 1987 to 1992.
 Highsmith actually joined the Seahawks last year as a personnel executive).

 I really don’t think Rodgers’ understanding of the cap is that big of an issue here.
 What is, maybe, is a difference in opinion of how that cap money Seattle has had over the years should have been spent.